JamesEarlOwens/Roundtable-data-100923-100824/README-ROUNDTABLE 100923-100824 RELEASE1.txt

 Race_details: Coding "W"=White, "AA"=African-American/Black, "L"=Latino/a, "As"=Asian, "M"=MENA/Arab, "AI"=American Indian/Indigenous
 Appearance date: Codes for date of first appearance on Roundtable: pre-9/1/23=A; 10/9/23 - 9/1/24 = B; after 9/1/24=C

-The file panelist_name_by_episodes_RACE_100923-100824-ROUNDTABLE.csv contains data associating the names of all 71 panelists appearing on The Roundtable between 10/09/2023 - 10/08-2024, the dates of episodes including their appearances, the per-episode count of race/ethnicity categories, per-episode total n panelists, per-episode White proportion as %.
+2. The file panelist_names_by_episodes_RACE_PolParty_100923-100824-ROUNDTABLE.csv contains data associating the names of all 71 panelists appearing on The Roundtable between 10/09/2023 - 10/08/2024, the dates of episodes including their appearances, the per-episode count of race/ethnicity and other categories, per-episode total n panelists, per-episode White proportion as %.
 Below is the key to the data columns:
 Program date: date of episode
 panelist_name1: name of first panelist